ADT Medical Alert System

-Almost 150 years ago, Edward Callahan, founder of American District Telegraph (ADT), created the first residential security system network to prevent home break-ins.
-Since then, Callahan and the ADT team have expanded beyond home security into the health technology space with their line of medical alert systems.
-While ADT may be the oldest company providing medical alert devices, its technology sure doesn’t feel that way!
+Almost 150 years ago, Edward Callahan founded ADT, the first residential security system network to prevent home break-ins.
+Since then, ADT has expanded beyond home security into the health technology space with a line of medical alert systems.

 |ADT Health||Medical Alert Basic||Medical Alert Plus||On-The-Go|

 |Designed for||In the home||In the home and yard||At home and on the go|

 A Closer Look at ADT Health’s Systems and Value